CognitiveProgrammer/CplusPlus_SmartPointer/README.md

 # C++14 Smart Pointers : The trilogy which must be used day in and day out

 *Prior to arrival of smart pointers as part of boost library, C++ was notorious for memory leaks and errors related to memory handling.
-In fact it was very difficult to track memory in big programs, the issue of ownership and other problems*
+In fact it was very difficult to track memory usage and ownerships in relatively big programs*

-*C++11 and C++14 has taken a great leap forward with regard to memory management and have multiple smart pointers for the same.*
+*C++11 and C++14 has taken a great leap forward with regard to memory management and have standardize the smart pointers for the same.
+This can potentially reduce if not altogether remove the problems associated with memory management in C++*

-*This can be called as trilogy of smart pointers and known as*
+*There are multiple sets of smart pointers which are extremely useful, however as a normal programmer we'll end up using at most 3 of them.
+These 3 smart pointers are called as trilogy and is known as*

 * shared_ptr<>
 * unique_ptr<>